Daniel-J-S/seir-flex-426/src/page-content/course-details.md

 * You will be 10 or more minutes late to class
 * You need to leave early
 * You will be submitting your homework late
-* We will get back to you within 12hrs on weekdays!
+* We will get back to you within 24 hrs on weekdays!
 On weekends, expect responses by Monday morning!
 * You are having trouble completing your assignments
 * You're struggling with the material
 * You'd like some bonus tasks